henryksarat/zk-commitment-eth/README.md

 ```

 ### `rationalAdd`
+This is the function that would be called by the *verifier*.
 Verifies the addition of two rational number commitments.
 Note that A and B are the commitments to the rational numbers that have been pre-normalized.
 ```solidity
 function rationalAdd(
     ECPoint calldata A,